|

 Tip: Remember that there are color blind customers in the real world.

-Color blind customers would also like to be able to use (as well
+Color blind customers would also like to be able to use your mobile applications.
+If you

 count on colors to differentiate sections of the screen, you